Two brothers and their two friends were hunting for Moose off the Alaska Highway at Mile 91.

 You missed me, you missed me.

-Then he was hit in the right buttock and frozen and he heard in his brain: Gotcha.
+All of a sudden he was hit in the right buttock and frozen and he heard in his brain 'GOTCHA!'.

 John O. Doe then said: